 The picture below was my pack of scuba divers, before 2010.
 I was then a backpacker, a backpacker with a backpack.
 I hadn't yet invested in a waterproof case to take my SLR camera underwater (Canon Eos 7D), which today represents a whole lot of additional gear to be transported.

 I would then travel with the following three pieces of luggage:

 1. A big backpack (green stuff) for clothes and the rest (10-12 kg)

 2. A sausage bag with shoulder strap for diving equipment (10-11 kg)

 3. A small backpackMy "cabin" luggage, where I stored my compact camera of the time and its small case, the laptop and small fragile and/or precious things (iPhone, papers, money)...

 All this was roughly in line with the limit usually practiced, at the time, in eco class for luggage: about twenty kilos in the hold (my two big bags) + a few kilos in the cabin.

 And what else do you put in your luggage for a trip to Southeast Asia or tropical islands?
 As little as possible! 😎 🌴 In the course of my travels in Asia, I have learned to take only the essentials with me.
 I've made a short checklist below.

-some tops with straps for "seaside" places
+some bib tops for "beach" places

 two t-shirts covering the shoulders and several fine tunics with long sleeves.
 Both to respect certain places and situations (cities, Muslim countries, temples) and as protection against mosquitoes at night.
 Preferably things easy to wash and match with any stocking.